minghui-liu/transformers/README.md

 3. `python3 -m venv .venv`
 4. `source .venv/bin/activate`
 5. `pip install -e .`
+6. Install `torch` and `monai`
-6. Change directory to where your NMSS project files are, do `python3` to start an interactive python shell. `from transformers import ViTMAE3DConfig`.
+7. Change directory to where your NMSS project files are, do `python3` to start an interactive python shell. `from transformers import ViTMAE3DConfig`.
 If there is no error, then success and you can start developing!